 Ed Harvey was born in Kentucky, and grew up in West Virginia, Tennessee, and Indiana.
 Ed has been interested in music from a very young age.
 His paternal grandfather played mandolin and sang with his grandmother in churches in southeastern Kentucky, and his maternal grandfather played in a bluegrass band called “The Ridge Runners” in northeastern Tennessee.
 Ed has fond memories of his maternal grandfather’s musical talent and likely developed his love for bluegrass music from this connection.
 Ed picked up his first guitar at an early age and has been playing guitar ever since that time.
-Ed also plays a little banjo, mandolin, mountain dulcimer, autoharp, and is learning the fiddle.
+Ed also plays upright bass, fiddle, banjo, mandolin, mountain dulcimer, and autoharp at varying levels.
 Ed is gifted with a vocal range from deep bass to tenor.

 Ed moved to Nebraska, in the mid-90s.
 Shortly thereafter; he met Steve Hanson and soon after began taking guitar, banjo, and mandolin lessons from Steve at his studio in University Place.
 Ed has attended Steven Hanson’s Bluegrass Camp in Long Pine, Nebraska for many years and has composed two songs about Long Pine from his experiences there.
 In the mid to late 90s, Ed spent most Friday nights at Mo Java Café listening to, and being inspired by numerous local musicians.
 After becoming friends with many of them, he joined a local songwriters group and tried his hand at songwriting.
 Ed wrote his first song about Nebraska over a lunch break at Mo Java Café.